BEEF LIVER BALLS

 Give this treat to a ratter or a staffy and you are more likely to see full zest in breaking into the bone and the meat almost becomes a secondary consideration.
 That is why we always recommend at least for the first time you give a dog a bone, that you supervise them eating, get a feel for what kind of eating action they have.
 Ideally take them for a big off lead dog walk, have them build up a good appetite then see them eat at their most ferocious.
 This will give you a good indication of how they might address other treats you gibe them as well.

-Nutrition of roo ribs dog treats (no additives or preservatives).
+Nutrition of dog kangaroo ribs as dog treats (no additives or preservatives).

 The roo rib dog treats have of course 100% Australian roo meat between the ribs.
 It is low fat, high protein and has high levels of good Omega 3.
 The roo bones themselves are like other bones mostly ash (essentially an inert low energy fibre product) with some phosphorus etc), But the inside marrow is roo marrow meaning also a better quality of fat for your dog.